conda-incubator/conda-store/docs/administration.md

 celery.
 Celery supports a [wide range of brokers](https://docs.celeryproject.org/en/stable/getting-started/backends-and-brokers/index.html) each with different guarantees.
-By default the Redis based broker is used.
+By default the Redis based broker is used if a `CondaStore.redis_url` if provided otherwise defaults to sqlalchemy.
 It is production ready and has worked well in practice.
 The url must be provided in a format that celery understands.
 The default value is `CondaStore.redis_url`.

-`CondaStore.build_artifacts` is the list of artifacts for Conda-Store to build.
-By default it is all the artifacts that Conda-Store is capable of building.
+`CondaStore.build_artifacts` is the list of artifacts for conda-store to build.
+By default it is all the artifacts that conda-store is capable of building.
 These are the [lockfile](https://github.com/conda-incubator/conda-lock), [YAML](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually),